Home » Newpages Blog » World Literature Today

 With its May 2024 issue, World Literature Today showcases Buenos Aires, Argentina, in a cover feature that gathers nine porteño writers, guest-edited by Kit Maude.
 Additional highlights in this newest issue include a moving food essay by Chantha Nguon, Ethel Rohan’s roundup of “Irish Books to Move Us,” a lively interview with Isabel Zapata, and the latest installments of the columns “Bearing Witness” and “Untranslatable.”
 The book review section offers up the best new books from around the world, and additional interviews, poetry, essays, and a postcard from Bordeaux make the May issue your perfect summer reading companion.

-Find out more about many of these titles with our Guide to Literary Magazines and our Big List of Literary Magazines and Big List of Alternative Magazines.
+Discover loads more great lit mags with our Guide to Literary Magazines, Big List of Literary Magazines, and Big List of Alternative Magazines.
 If you are a publication looking to be listed in our monthly roundup or featured on our blog and social media, please contact us.

 Magazine Stand :: World Literature Today – Mar/Apr 2024